chip-8/chip-8-database/README.md

 to occur.
 In particular, determine appropriate values for the `"platforms"` section for each newly added program.

-If you made any changes, run `npm run format` before committing.
+Before committing any changes, run `npm start` and ensure `npm test` passes.

 ### Adding a new program